 Google Contact Lens Glucose Sensor FAA Medical

+Many new technologies are being utilized to help diabetics.
+The FAA protocol for Type One Diabetics requesting unlimited Class One and Class Two FAA medical certification requires the use of Continuous Glucose Monitoring devices.
 The initial presentation of any carbohydrate metabolism disorder requires an evaluation be performed to establish eligibility for FAA medical certification.
-Once approved by the FAA, Insulin Dependant diabetics must monitor glucose levels during flight.
+Insulin Dependent diabetics requesting Class Three FAA medical certification must prove their stability and at least monitor glucose levels during flight.

-Apparently, they are in the development stage of a new lens which monitors the fluid in tears and could provide an easy way for pilots to track their glucose levels as required by the FAA.
+Standford University has developed a “smart contact lens” which monitors the fluid in tears and could provide an easier way for pilots to track their glucose levels as required by the FAA.
 The lens measures glucose levels in tears using a tiny wireless chip and miniaturized glucose sensor that are embedded between two layers of soft contact lens material.
 The prototype generates a reading once per second and the goal is to present the wearer with an early warning of harmful glucose levels.
-It is unclear how long it will be before this lens is available to the public.
+Pilot Medical Solutions is tracking this and other devices that may soon be commercialized and available for pilot use.

 Pilot Medical Solutions has helped thousands of pilots FAA Medical certification.
 We work directly with your physicians and the FAA to assure compliance with FAA medical protocols and to resolve complex aeromedical certification issues quickly.